- Background information

 Director, Properties and Facilities is responsible for planning and strategic management of University physical infrastructure, including space planning and management, and for implementing the campus and building developments that emerge from the Buildings and Estates Policy.
 This position is authorised to approve minor project expenditure within an Approved Capital Plan in accordance with the Register of Delegations.

-Campus Board meets to share campus strategic plans, developments and policies.
-Campus Board facilitates capital, human and academic planning on a national, state and campus basis across the University including:
+Campus Committee meets to share campus strategic plans, developments and policies.
+Campus Committee facilitates capital, human and academic planning on a national, state and campus basis across the University including:

 - Considering the proposed Development Plans for each of the University’s campuses and recommending these plans to Senate.